 What if Something Seems Wrong?

 Contact your bank and the authorities IMMEDIATELY if you suspect wire fraud.
 If you think your funds were sent to a criminal you might be able to get it back but you must act quickly.

 - Contact your bank and request a SWIFT recall.
 Also ask your bank to contact the fraud department of the receiving bank so they can immediately freeze funds.

 - Contact your local police and your local FBI Office.

 - File a complaint online with the FBI Internet Crime Complaint Center at https://bec.ic3.gov/.

 We Do Not Accept or Request Wiring Instructions or Changes to Wiring Instructions Via Email.
 Please Call (717) 293-9760 and ask to speak to your Settlement Agent.

 For more information and resources on wire fraud visit the website for the Coalition to Stop Real Estate Wire Fraud.

-For more information on wire fraud and cybersecurity issues please visit the Cybersecurity Section of the Landmark Abstract Blog.
+Thank you for reading our warning about wire fraud.
+For more information on wire fraud and cybersecurity issues please visit the Cybersecurity and Wire Fraud Category of the Landmark Abstract Blog.